 Don’t Assume It’s All Your Fault

-As you can see, people self-harm for so many reasons.
+As you can see, people self-injure for so many reasons.
 Sometimes they don’t even know the real reason behind the behavior; they’ve just developed a pattern, and they find it hard to stop.

 Many times, people look inward and blame themselves.
 It’s unhelpful to jump to these conclusions.
 Even if you and your loved one have a rocky relationship, you’re not solely responsible for their decisions.
 Your loved one will need to assume some personal accountability to get better.